mystoragebox/Jellyfin-Music-Video-Tutorial/README.md

 ## File and Folder Preperation
 I have tested two ways of storing the files.
 The first way is to make Artist folders and the second is to make Various Artists folders.
 I'll start with the Artists folders.
 When setup correctly songs in artist folders can connect to your music collection.
 ### Adding an Artist folder
 Create a new folder with the artist name in your music videos (root) folder.
-At this time you can save artist images and backgrounds the artist folder.
+At this time you can save artist images and backgrounds to the artist folder.
 These images are the files I found work with music videos.
 - root\Artist 1
 - root\Artist 1\logo.png
 - root\Artist 1\folder.jpg